So you’ve cracked one of HackerTrail’s coding challenges and the employer’s keen on meeting you “for a chat”. What now?

 We all know “a chat” is never just a chat, so before you even start dreaming about what your office desk is gonna look like, you’ve got to clear the obvious hurdle ahead of you: the interview.
 Luckily for you, we’re here to help.

-Verbal & Body Language
+1. Verbal and Body Language

 It’s all about confidence.
 Speak firmly, pausing between sentences if you need to collect your thoughts.
 Remember: this isn’t a game show; it’s not about how many words you can cram into a minute.